arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 #### E10.
 The First Perishability Principle: Many economic choices are more valuable when made quickly.

-These continuously and randomly opportunities are quite perishable.
+These continuously and randomly opportunities are pretty perishable.
 Opportunities get smaller with time, and obstacles get larger.
-The longer you wait to exploit an opportunity, the less economic value is available.
+The longer you wait to exploit an option, the less economic value is available.
 Therefore, you must measure and shorten the time it takes to make decisions.

 People at the lowest level of the organization are the ones that first detect these opportunities and obstacles.
 Those levels should be able to make these decisions.
 You should add a decentralized strategy to your organization.

 #### E11.
 The Subdivision Principle: Inside every bad choice lies a good choice.

-Most of your decisions can be divided into components parts that have distinct economics.
-This means that we can isolate the good and the bad parts.
+Most of your decisions can be divided into components parts that have different economics, which means that we can isolate the good and the bad parts.
 You can decompose the choice into pieces and keep the good parts because your economic framework permits you to evaluate the components based on cost and benefit.
 Then, using decomposition and recombination, you can keep, discard, or improve those parts.

 #### E12.
 The Principles of Early Harvesting: Create systems to harvest the early cheap opportunities.